What is HO-3 insurance?

 Additional living expenses coverage helps you when you're temporarily not able to live in your home.
 The coverage, also called loss of use, can help with paying for hotel rooms, food and other living expenses during a covered claim.

 Both HO-3 and HO-5 also have personal liability coverage.
-You get to choose the level of liability protection, which covers you if someone gets injured and you are responsible.
+You get to choose the level of liability protection, which covers you if you are responsible for injuries or damage to others.
 Liability also covers legal costs and court damages if you're sued.
-Similarly, medical payments coverage provides a small payout to cover medical bills if someone is hurt on your property regardless of fault.
+Similarly, medical payments coverage provides a small payout to cover medical bills if someone is hurt on your property, regardless of fault.

 What's the difference between HO-3 and HO-5 insurance?